talgreen1/PactJVMDemo/README.md

   -------------------------------------------------

   In this step we will revert the provider code to use one value role and run the *mvn pact:verify* command again.
-  This time - the verificatino will pass.
+  This time - the verification will pass.